department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/burial-planning.md

 ##### Gather these documents and other information you’ll need to identify the deceased:

  - DD214, or similar discharge papers.
-If you can't find the discharge papers, please ask for our help to get these records.
+If you can’t find the discharge papers, please ask for our help to get these records.
 [Find out which discharge papers we accept along with your application](http://www.cem.va.gov/CEM/hmm/discharge_documents.asp).
  - Full name, gender, Social Security number or Veteran ID, date of death, and date of birth
  - Next-of-kin information (name, relationship, Social Security number, phone number, and address)
  - Marital status